How to Use Anti-Spam Log

 - Details — see item 4 below.

-- Spam/Not Spam — press this string if our system made wrong decision and blocked or approved a registration, a comment ot a contact form submission.
+- Spam/Not Spam — press this string if our system made a wrong decision and blocked or approved a registration, a comment or a contact form submission.
 More about it here: https://cleantalk.org/help/faq#feedback_spam

 - Delete — delete a record permanently.

 - To Personal black & white lists — go to your website Black&White Lists page.

 4. Record details:

-There is all necessary information in the details — block reason, body of the message, additional caught data.
+There is all necessary information in the details — block reason, a body of the message, form validation results, additional caught data.
 Please, note that Sender URL field is taken from the Website field from some standard comments forms.
 For example WordPress comment form:

 If you have questions about a particular record then send us its CleanTalk ID with your questions via our Ticket System here: https://cleantalk.org/my/support

 5. Go to your SpamFireWall Log in the Anti-Spam Dashboard: